na-na-hi/renget/archive/vDriver.md

 ## Conditions
 * ***Bleed*** - When the unit uses an Active ability (Move doesn't count), they lose 1d4 Drive.
 * ***Darkburn*** - At the start of the unit's turn, their Base Drive is decreased by 1d10.
 If their current Drive is greater than or equal to their Base Drive, they also lose Drive equal to that same amount.
+* ***Evasion*** - When you would take damage from another unit's Active ability, there is a 20% chance you take 0 damage instead.
+For each additional instance of this condition you have, increase the % chance by another 20%, instead of rolling the chance multiple times.
 * ***Regen*** - At the start of the unit's turn, their Drive is increased by 1d12.
 If their current Drive is greater than or equal to their Base Drive, this is reduced to 1d6.

 ## Patch Notes